nsrau/azure-docs.it-it/articles/azure-maps/tutorial-prioritized-routes.md

     }
     ```

-2. Aggiungere il blocco di codice seguente per creare una stringa di query per l'itinerario.
+2. Aggiungere il blocco di codice seguente per creare una stringa di query di route.

     ```JavaScript
     //Create the route request with the query being the start and end point in the format 'startLongitude,startLatitude:endLongitude,endLatitude'.